The Head Hunter (2018 film): Critical response

 The Head Hunter received positive reviews from critics on its release.
-On review aggregator Rotten Tomatoes, it holds an approval rating of 94%, based on 17 reviews and an average rating of 7.20/10.
+Review aggregation website Rotten Tomatoes, which has compiled old and contemporary reviews, reports that 94% of 17 critics provided positive reviews for the film, with an average rating of 7.20/10.
 The plot was generally well received.
 Paste Magazines Kenneth Lowe wrote that the film "eschews most graphic violence and crazy battle scenes to tell a tighter story", and favorably compared its storytelling approach to the literary works of Robert E. Howard in its "hinting at a wider world of ghoulish dangers".
 Noel Murray of Los Angeles Times described the plot's "stripped down" simplicity as "refreshing".
 On: Yorkshire Magazine described the premise as "a lean, mean adventure".

 The film's cinematography has been highly praised.
 Writing for Screen Rant, Sandy Schaefer said that the film location "help to create the feeling that this story really is unfolding in an ancient setting".
 Dread Centrals Jonathan Barkan described the film as "visually beautiful" in its atmospheric capture of the (mostly) Portugal landscape.
 Writing for Polygon, Rafael Motamayor favorably compared the cinematography to the fantasy game Skyrim in its "capturing vast emptiness and misty forests".
 Its seamless blend of music and cinematography was noted by Starburst Magazines John Townsend, who states that it effectively "deepen[s] the sense of scale and emotion."
 Joblo's Jake Dee found The Head Hunters cinematography and imagery effective in its building of a "real and authentic" world.
 Kat Hughes of The Hollywood News highlighted the cinematography as the film's main strength commenting that it "successfully conjures up otherworldly and Medieval vibes and effortlessly transports the viewer to another plane".